mother holding baby and a doctor with a stethoscope

 – Use validated screening tools during well-child visits to check for developmental delays, autism, social-emotional concerns, perinatal depression, and social needs affecting health and development

-– Encourage ongoing developmental monitoring as recommended by AAP, Bright Futures, and the Centers for Disease Control and Prevention (additional guidance here and here).
+– Encourage ongoing developmental monitoring as recommended by Bright Futures and the Centers for Disease Control and Prevention (additional guidance here and here).

 – Refer families to needed or requested services for developmental support